The Art of Calm

 4. Check your thoughts.
 Organized thoughts contribute to an organized life.
 Train your brain to be decisive, methodical, and sound.
 Would you employ a haphazard worker who only showed up to the gig when she felt like it?
 Exactly.
 Fire unnecessary and unwelcome emotions, just as you would a slacker employee in your company.

 Are you aware of counterproductive emotions such as negativity, fear, jealousy or self-loathing?
-Here’s a free downloadable activity to practice whenever automatic and negative thoughts threaten your peace of mind.
+Here’s an in-depth article about CBT (cognitive-behavioral therapy) which can help you practice healthier, more realistic thoughts to challenge the automatic, negative thoughts which threaten your peace of mind.

 5. Manage your emotional regulation.
 The key is to know your triggers and to adjust accordingly.
 For example, if traffic gets your blood boiling, you’ll want to slow your physiological responses to behind-the-wheel stress.
 Instead of succumbing to the impulsive (and potentially dangerous) reaction of road rage, come up with healthy coping strategies such as driving slower, playing calming music, listening to an enjoyable podcast, or sipping a cool beverage.
 Pay attention to your physical triggers, and remember you can practice deep-breathing anytime, anywhere.